hashicorp/nomad/website/source/guides/tls.html.md

     - | cfssljson -bare cli
 ```

-Using `localhost` as a subject alternate name (SAN) allows tools like `curl` to
+Using `localhost` and `127.0.0.1` as subject alternate names (SANs) allows
-be able to communicate with Nomad's HTTP API when run on the same host.
-Other
+tools like `curl` to be able to communicate with Nomad's HTTP API when run on
-SANs may be added including a DNS resolvable hostname to allow remote HTTP
+the same host.
+Other SANs may be added including a DNS resolvable hostname to
-requests from third party tools.
+allow remote HTTP requests from third party tools.

 You should now have the following files: